Note: collaboration may be between you + collaborators/participants, you + audience, you + your future self.

 You see a few lines written before you, and use them as the beginning half of your poem.
 Your lines become the beginning half of the next person’s poem.

-You keep a running log every day of the current conditions, though some entries you have to assume/make up/act as if you know (since there's no way to know due to bad weather).
+This is a navigational instrument, containing entries both real and imagined.
+(All of it is true though.)
+You keep a running log every day of the ship's current conditions/position (based on the stars, etc), though some entries you'll have to assume/make up/act as if you know based on previous entries (since there's no way to know due to a cloudy sky).

 *The participation required actually makes the experience more valuable to the viewer.